National D-Day Memorial

 The National D-Day Memorial is a war memorial located in Bedford, Virginia.
 It serves as the national memorial for American D-Day veterans.
-However, its scope is international in that it states, "In Tribute to the valor, fidelity and sacrifice of Allied Forces on D-Day, June 6, 1944" and commends all Allied Armed Forces during the D-Day invasion of Normandy, France on June 6, 1944, during World War II.
+However, its scope is international in that it states, "In Tribute to the valor, fidelity and sacrifice of Allied Forces on D-Day, June 6, 1944" and commends all Allied Armed Forces during the D-Day invasion of Normandy, France on June 6, 1944 during World War II.

-The memorial, bordering the Blue Ridge Mountains in southwestern Virginia, is an area of over 50 acre that overlooks the town of Bedford.
-It officially opened on June 6, 2001, with 15,000 people present, including then-President George W. Bush.
-About 60,000 people have visited the memorial each year.
-Of those, more than half are from outside of Virginia.
+The memorial borders the Blue Ridge Mountains in southwestern Virginia with an area of over 50 acre that overlooks the town of Bedford.
+It officially opened on June 6, 2001 with 15,000 people present, including President George W. Bush.
+About 60,000 people visit the memorial each year, with more than half from outside of Virginia.

 The "Bedford Boys" and the location of the memorial

-Thirty-four Virginia National Guard soldiers from Company A, 116th Infantry Regiment, 29th Infantry Division, based in the town of Bedford prior to the war, were part of D-Day.
-Company A was decimated within hours of landing, and nineteen of the men were killed during the first day of the invasion.
-Four more died during the rest of the Normandy campaign.
-The town and the "Bedford Boys" proportionately suffered the greatest losses of any American town during the campaign, thus inspiring the United States Congress to establish the D-Day memorial in Bedford.
+Thirty-four Virginia National Guard soldiers participated in D-Day from Company A, 116th Infantry Regiment, 29th Infantry Division, based in the town of Bedford before the war.
+Company A was decimated within hours of landing, and 19 of the 34 men were killed during the first day of the invasion.
+Four more died during the rest of the Normandy campaign, two of them from other 116th companies.
+The town and the "Bedford Boys" proportionately suffered the greatest losses of any American town during the campaign, thus inspiring the United States Congress to situate the D-Day memorial in Bedford.

 The Bedford Boys included three sets of brothers: twins Roy and Ray Stevens, with Ray killed during the landing while Roy survived; Clyde and Jack Powers, with Jack killed and Clyde wounded but surviving; and Bedford and Raymond Hoback, both killed.
 The losses by the soldiers from Bedford were chronicled in the best-selling book The Bedford Boys by Alex Kershaw, and helped inspire the movie Saving Private Ryan.
-The movie's director, Steven Spielberg, helped fund the memorial, including funding for the creation of the Arnold M. Spielberg Theater, in honor of his father, a World War II veteran.
+Director Steven Spielberg helped fund the memorial, including funding for the creation of the Arnold M. Spielberg Theater in honor of his father, a World War II veteran.

 The National D-Day Memorial Foundation

-The National D-Day Memorial Foundation is a non-profit 501(c)(3)organization that had its beginnings as a small committee in 1988 with the prospect of building a memorial to dedicate the sacrifices made by the Allied Forces on D-Day.
-The idea had been looked at, but support for its completion did not exist prior to the fiftieth anniversary of the invasion in 1994.
+The National D-Day Memorial Foundation is a non-profit organization that had its beginnings as a small committee in 1988 with the prospect of building a memorial dedicated to the sacrifices made by the Allied Forces on D-Day.
+Support for its completion did not exist until 1994, the fiftieth anniversary of the invasion.